 If you don't respond to the interest rate increase notification at all, the credit card issuer can apply the new interest rate to any new purchases made beginning 14 days after the notification was sent.

 While opting-out keeps your existing credit card rate in effect, your credit card issuer could respond by closing your account.

 When the Rate Increase Notice May Not Be Required

-Most credit cards these days have a variable interest rate that's tied to an underlying rate, like the prime rate or LIBOR.
-If that underlying interest rate increases, your credit card APR may also increase.
+Many credit cards have a variable interest rate that's tied to an underlying rate, such as the prime rate, also referred to as an index rate.
+If the index rate increases, your credit card APR may also increase.
 Your credit card issuer doesn't have to send advance notice before raising your rate in this circumstance; your credit card agreement will outline which rate your APR is tied to and how it responds to changes in the index rate.

 Dealing With Unfair Interest Rate Increases

 Contact your credit card issuer about an unexplained increase in your interest rate.
 They'll be able to explain why your interest rate was increased.
 If the rate increase was an error, you may be able to have your old interest rate reinstated.
 Note that after your account has been open for a year, your credit card issuer doesn't have to explain why your interest rate went up, but they do have to give advance notice.

 You can submit a complaint to the Consumer Financial Protection Bureau if you believe your credit card interest rate was increased in error or the credit card issuer raised your rate without giving proper notice.